 Many activities were organised around the restoration, which were funded by the Heritage Lottery Fund.
 All activities funded by the project have now finished, however the staff and volunteers of St John's Notting Hill, along with outside groups, continue to organise events with the organ.
 See this website or www.stjohnsnottinghill.com for more info.

 During the project, 1,065 school children visited from 14 local schools, to take part in various organ workshops.
 Click here for more info.

-Two permanent exhibitions detailing the history of the organ and the church, together with the development of Notting Hill and the wider London area, have been created and installed around the restored and relocated organ.
+Two permanent exhibitions detailing the history and function of the organ, the history of the church, and the development of Notting Hill and the wider London area, have been created and installed around the restored and relocated organ.
 Click here for more info.

 Many varied concerts and events were organised, with several sell-out shows.
 Click here for more info.